Automatic updates not functioning properly

 10. Live 9.7.1 on Windows

 For Windows users still running 9.7.1, you need to manually download and install the latest version of Live 9 due to a bug which prevents 9.7.1 auto-updating.
-Please download the latest version of Live from your Ableton User Account and manually install it.
+Download the latest version of Live from your Ableton User Account.